Pakuan Pajajaran: Destruction

-In the 1550s, Sultan Hasanuddin of Banten, decided to launch the final blow to what remained of the kingdom of Sunda.
+In the 1550s, Sultan Hasanuddin of Banten decided to launch the final blow to what remained of the kingdom of Sunda.
 He sent his son, Prince Maulana Yusuf to lead the attack on Dayeuh Pakuan.
 After losing its most important port Sunda Kelapa, the Sunda kingdom, already deprived of its trading revenues, was of symbolic importance only.
 However, the fortified city walls and moats of Pakuan Pajajaran remained a formidable defense for the weakened Hindu kingdom.
 King Nilakendra (reign 1551 to 1567), also known as Tohaan di Majaya, most of the time could not stay in the Dayeuh because of ongoing battles with Banten.

 During the reign of Raja Mulya (reign 1567 to 1579), also known as Prabu Surya Kencana, the kingdom declined essentially, particularly after 1576.
 In Carita Parahyangan, he is known as Nusiya Mulya.
-Probably due to Banten's siege of Dayeuh Pakuan, he moved his court further westward to Pulasari, in today Pandeglang Regency, in Kaduhejo, Menes Subdistrict, on the slope of Mount Pulasari.
+Probably due to Banten's siege of Dayeuh Pakuan, he moved his court further westward to Pulasari, in today's Pandeglang Regency, in Kaduhejo, Menes Subdistrict, on the slope of Mount Pulasari.
 The location of Pulasari despite inland, was curiously much closer to the Banten capital.

-In 1579, the gates of Pakuan Pajajaran was finally breached, due to the betrayal of an official guard.
+In 1579, the gates of Pakuan Pajajaran were finally breached, due to the betrayal of an official guard.
 Thus the city was razed and destroyed by the Sultanate of Banten.
-The sacred stone called watu gigilang that was serving as the sovereign's throne of Sunda kingdom was taken away from Pakuan and put at the street intersection in the royal square of Banten, thus marking the end of the Sundanese dynasty.
+The sacred stone called watu gigilang that was serving as the sovereign's throne of the Sunda kingdom was taken away from Pakuan and put at the street intersection in the royal square of Banten, thus marking the end of the Sundanese dynasty.
 Henceforth, this stone was to serve as the Banten sovereign's throne.

-The kingdom put up little resistance and henceforth Banten ruled over the entire territory of the former kingdom of Sunda, which corresponds to most of current province of West Java.
+The kingdom put up little resistance and henceforth Banten ruled over the entire territory of the former kingdom of Sunda, which corresponds to most of the current province of West Java.